nancyvuong/dsc180a-assignment3/README.md

 Add to the writeup
 #
 Investigate the problem with constructing the APA^T and ABA^T matrices + the last one
+#
+Get the training accuracies of the model

 # Stretch Goals